inoubliwissem/BigDataLab4TalTech/README.md

 # BigDataLab4TalTech
 # Hands-on on big data frameworks

-In this lab, we will  install and configure both apache hadoop and spark on virtual cluster of machines through the container technologie (Docker in our example).
+In this lab, we will install and configure both apache hadoop and spark on a virtual cluster of machines through the container technology (Docker in our example).
 Then, we will try to play with the distributed file system provided by apache hadoop (HDFS) and the distributed processing framework mapreduce implemented by hadoop.
-In the second lavel, apache spark will be used and tested with some examples.
+In the second level, apache spark will be used and tested with some examples.
 The following figure shows the architecture that will be deployed in this lab.
 ![alt text](docker.png "architecture")